 There are a couple of other ways to remove Google Chrome so that it can be re-installed.
 The first is to use the Google Updater utility.
-Start Google Updater and click on the Installed Software tab and look for the row for Google Chrome Web Browser.
+Start Google Updater and click on the Installed Software tab and look for the row for Google Chrome web browser.
 Click on the Uninstall link at the right of the row to remove Google Chrome.
-If it still doesn’t work than you may have to then change the registry to remove Chrome manually.
+If it still doesn’t work then you may have to then change the registry to remove Chrome manually.

 Uninstall Chrome from Windows

 remove-chrome.zipand you will find a registry key file named